sftpplus/sftpplus-docker/README.rst

 We assume that you already have a working Docker environment.
 We used version `18.09.1`.

-You should you have downloaded a SFTPPlus version, either the trial or the full version.
+You should have downloaded an SFTPPlus version, either the trial or the full version.

 This repository contains example for the following operating systems: